Asil348/counter/README.md

 - & many features are yet to come!
 ---
  1. install required packages with `npm install`
+ 2. initialize database with `npm run database`
- 2. run development build with `npm run serve`
+ 3. run development build with `npm run serve`
- 3. build app with `npm run build`
+ 4. build app with `npm run build`

 > built with vue